This page was reviewed under our medical and editorial policy by

 While the cancer is rare, it’s aggressive and fast-growing, which makes it all the more important to be aware of its signs and symptoms—and to get a quick and accurate diagnosis if they arise.
 Many women want to know what the first signs of IBC are, how quickly it progresses and how it’s diagnosed and treated.
 To help answer these questions, this article covers:

-If you believe you may be experiencing symptoms of IBC and want to schedule an appointment for diagnostic testing, or if you’re interested in a second opinion for breast cancer, call us or chat online with a member of our team.
+If you believe you may be experiencing symptoms of inflammatory breast cancer and want to schedule an appointment for diagnostic testing, or if you’re interested in a second opinion for breast cancer, call us or chat online with a member of our team.

-Unlike with other types of breast cancers, 85 percent of people diagnosed with inflammatory breast cancer have no lump.
-That’s why it can be mistaken for breast infections or injuries because of the redness and swelling it causes.
-While it’s possible to detect IBC on a mammogram, the imaging device may not recognize evidence of disease because the cancer forms in layers.
+Unlike with other types of breast cancers, many people diagnosed with inflammatory breast cancer have no lump.
+That’s why it may be mistaken for breast infections or injuries because of the redness and swelling it causes.
+While it’s possible to detect inflammatory breast cancer on a mammogram, the imaging device may not recognize evidence of disease because the cancer forms in layers.

-More women than men are affected by IBC, and it tends to be seen in younger women (under 40) than other breast cancers.
-Black women are also at a slightly higher risk of the disease than white women, and being overweight or obese is also known risk factor for IBC.
+Inflammatory breast cancer tends to be seen in younger women (under 40) than other breast cancers.
+Black women are also at a slightly higher risk of the disease than white women, and being overweight or obese is also known risk factor for inflammatory breast cancer.

 IBC symptoms can develop quickly over several weeks.
 They are a result of lymph vessels becoming blocked and white blood cells building up.
 Inflammatory breast cancer symptoms include:

 These blockages may also cause the lymph nodes under the arm or around the collarbone to become swollen.
-If you’re pregnant or breastfeeding, some of these symptoms might be mistaken for a common breast infection called mastitis.
+If the patient is pregnant or breastfeeding, some of these symptoms might be mistaken for a common breast infection called mastitis.
 This is caused by breast tissue inflammation that usually affects people who are lactating, and they may or may not have an infection.
-You may initially be diagnosed with this condition and sent home with antibiotics.
-It’s important to talk to your doctor if your symptoms don’t go away in seven to 10 days.
+The patient may initially be diagnosed with this condition and sent home with antibiotics.
+It’s important to talk to the care team if the patient's symptoms don’t go away in seven to 10 days.
 Unlike an infection, inflammatory breast cancer symptoms do not tend to come and go.

 Because of IBC’s quick-growing and aggressive nature, combined with its tendency to be misdiagnosed, it’s commonly diagnosed at an advanced stage.

-Knowing whether your cancer has any of these characteristics will help you and your care team make informed treatment decisions.
+Knowing whether the patient's cancer has any of these characteristics will help the patient and his or her care team make informed treatment decisions.

-If the biopsy results in an inflammatory breast cancer diagnosis, your doctor will likely order a breast magnetic resonance imaging (MRI) to detect how much of the breast tissue and lymph nodes are affected, and whether the other breast has been affected (which is rare).
-You may have other tests performed, including positron emission tomography (PET) scan, computed tomography (CT) scan and bone scan, to also see whether the cancer has spread to any other parts of the body.
+If the biopsy results in an inflammatory breast cancer diagnosis, the care team will likely order a breast magnetic resonance imaging (MRI) to detect how much of the breast tissue and lymph nodes are affected, and whether the other breast has been affected (which is rare).
+The patient may have other tests performed, including positron emission tomography (PET) scan, computed tomography (CT) scan and bone scan, to also see whether the cancer has spread to any other parts of the body.

 IBC doesn’t usually appear like typical breast cancer, and it may be hard to catch early.
 Because of this, by the time IBC is diagnosed, it’s progressed to a more advanced stage.
-IBC is a type of cancer that grows into the skin, which means it’s already at stage 3 when it develops.
+IBC is a type of cancer that grows into the skin, which means it’s already at stage 3 breast cancer when it develops.
 So, while it forms in the milk ducts, there's no way to know a person has the disease until outward signs appear.
-Usually, you'll see changes in your skin because the lymph vessels are blocked.
+Usually, the patient will see changes in the skin because the lymph vessels are blocked.
 Like other types of breast cancer, IBC tends to spread to nearby lymph nodes first.

-Part of the diagnostic process involves your care team determining the specific stage of breast cancer.
+Part of the diagnostic process involves the care team determining the specific stage of breast cancer.
 These include:

 It’s important for an accurate and timely diagnosis and staging so treatment can be started without delay.